"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 More about this trial

-Treatment aims to remove the plasma cells that make the abnormal protein.
-Thalidomide and dexamethasone is standard treatment for AL amyloidosis.
+The aim of treatment is to remove the plasma cells that make the abnormal protein.

 - the best dose of carfilzomib to have with thalidomide and dexamethasone